How to Stay Cool Naturally in the Summer Heat

 Cooling Spices and Herbs for Heat Relief

-Fresh ginger - Surprisingly cooling when consumed with cold beverages, aids digestion
+Fresh ginger - Surprisingly cooling when consumed with cold beverages.

-Cumin - Ancient cooling spice that helps reduce body heat and supports metabolism
+Cumin - Ancient cooling spice that supports metabolism.

-Turmeric - Anti-inflammatory properties help the body cope with heat stress
+Turmeric - Anti-inflammatory properties help cope with heat stress.

 Light Summer Meals That Cool Your Body